How to Apply for Disability in Oklahoma

 On these forms, the SSA will ask for information such as the date you became unable to work because of your illness, injuries or condition.
 This date is incredibly important as it may allow you to seek back payments from the time you stopped working.

-You will be asked to provide details about your disabilities, including how they affect your ability to work.
+You will need to provide details about your disabilities, including how they affect your ability to work.
 The SSA wants you to provide information that supports your inability to continue working because of severe functional limitations.
 Embellishing or understating your condition on these documents could result in a denial of your disability claim.
 You should document the effects of your disability on your ability work in a truthful, yet thorough way.

 The SSA may request contact information for the medical providers you have worked with, including addresses and phone numbers of doctors, caseworkers, hospitals and clinics you have visited, as well as any laboratory and test results documenting your illness or disabilities.